coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```

 Following the [documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility):
-> The workflow code goes into a subfolder workflow, while the configuration is stored in a subfolder config.
-Inside of the workflow subfolder, the central Snakefile marks the entrypoint of the workflow (it will be automatically discovered when running snakemake from the root of above structure).
+> The workflow code goes into a subdirectory called `workflow`, while the configuration is stored in a subdirectory called `config`.
+Inside of the `workflow` subdirectory, the central `Snakefile` marks the entrypoint of the workflow (it will be automatically discovered when running snakemake from the root of above structure).

 > Workflows that are set up in above structure can be more easily re-used and combined via the [Snakemake module system](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#use-with-modules).
 Such deployment can even be automated via [Snakedeploy](https://snakedeploy.readthedocs.io/en/latest/).
 Moreover, by publishing a workflow on Github and following a set of additional rules the workflow will be automatically included in the [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog/), thereby easing discovery and even automating its usage documentation.